newsraft/newsraft/README.md

 The essential source of information about Newsraft is its man page.
 If you've built Newsraft from source with scdoc dependency, the man page should've been generated in the project directory.
-Alternatively you can try to read [doc/newsraft.scd](https://codeberg.org/grisha/newsraft/src/branch/main/doc/newsraft.scd) scdoc file which is used to generate the man page.
+Alternatively, you can try to read [doc/newsraft.scd](https://codeberg.org/grisha/newsraft/src/branch/main/doc/newsraft.scd) scdoc file which is the recipe for generating this man page.

 Examples on how to configure Newsraft are located in the [examples](https://codeberg.org/grisha/newsraft/src/branch/main/examples)